Is Brown Skin Much more Prone to Acne?

 What’s Different About Acne on Brown Skin?

 Rich brown skin tones are created by melanin, a pigment in everyone’s skin in varying amounts.
-Melanin is made by specialized skin cells called melanocytes, which are found in the lowest basement level of the skin.
+Melanin is made by specialized skin cells called melanocytes2, which are found in the lowest basement level of the skin.
 Everyone has roughly the same number of melanocytes, but genetic differences affect how much melanin the melanocytes make.

-Different kinds of melanin can be gray, black, or brown.
+Different kinds of melanin3 can be gray, black, or brown.
 When melanocytes make only tiny amounts of brown melanin without gray or brown, the skin looks yellow or the hair looks blond.
 It takes the addition of black melanin for skin and hair to appear brown.

 Melanin in the skin fights inflammation.
-It acts as antioxidant to neutralize chemicals that can cause inflammation.
+It acts as antioxidant to neutralize chemicals that can cause inflammation4.
 Because the skin produces large amounts of brown melanin to fight acne inflammation, brown spots can linger on the skin long after acne has healed.
 These spots are more prominent on brown skin.

 How Can You Tell You Whether Acne Will Cause Skin Discoloration?

 Just because the skin looks brown, however, does not mean that acne will leave lingering brown spots.
-Here are some signs that after-care of acne can be very important for maintaining clear, brown skin:
+Here are some signs that after-care of acne can be very important for maintaining clear, brown skin5:

 - After you have either a pimple or an ingrown hair, it’s usually followed by a black or brown spot.